-Although each one of us hopes for the situation to improve at the earliest, a quick reality check points to something inevitable - Covid-19 is here to stay for the next few months, at least.
+Although each one of us hopes for the situation to improve at the earliest, a quick reality check points to something inevitable - Covid-19 is here to stay, for many more months.

 It’s time to prepare for a changing world.

-When the government and health services finally give the go-ahead, it will be time to get back to business.
+When the government and health services finally relax travel bans and work from home restrictions, it will be time to get back to business.

-While a lot of businesses are struggling to remain open, some are focusing on ways to maximise the time available during the ‘Great Lockdown’.
+While a lot of businesses are struggling to remain open, some are focusing on ways to maximise occupancy and revenue despite low demand and harsh competition.

 Though usual marketing activities have taken a hit, hotel owners and managers can still consider several action plans to prepare for recovery.